minjawork/WebDriver.io-UI-tests/README.md

 =========================

 **Precondition** </br>
-In order to use webdriver.io framework, install node version ( at least node 10). </br>
+In order to use webdriver.io framework, install node ( at least node 10). </br>
 Node version can be checked using command: `node -v`

  **General**